madfish-solutions/quipuswap-core-v2/test/test.md

     - ✅ should do nothing if baker is registered;
     - ✅ should register a new baker if baker is not registered;
-    - ✅ should fail if the baker is not registered and the address to register is not a baker.
+    - ✅ should fail if the baker is not registered and the address to register is not a baker;
+    - ✅ should fail if positive TEZ tokens amount were passed.

 2.  `register`:

     - ✅ should register a new baker;
-    - ✅ should fail if address to register is not a baker.
+    - ✅ should fail if address to register is not a baker;
+    - ✅ should fail if positive TEZ tokens amount were passed.

 ## Bucket